FAQ

 In the subdirectory <type>-<YYYYMMDD> the file version which was valid at date DD.MM.YYYY can be retrieved using the same relative path as the actual file has within the $DATA folder for that project.

-Similarly for $PROJECT and $HOME, the folder path for the snapshots is /p/project1/.snapshots and /p/home/.snapshots respectively.
+Similarly for $PROJECT and $HOME, the folder paths for the snapshots are /p/project1/.snapshots and /p/home/.snapshots respectively.

 Due to the fact that the snapshot is part of the file system, the data restore can be performed on any system where it is mounted.